daniele-athome/roborock-v1-dustbin/README.md

 Roborock Dustbin
 ================

+> I don't own this robot anymore so I'm archiving the project.
+Feel free to fork if needed.

 Xiaomi Roborock 1st generation vacuum robots (`rockrobo.vacuum.v1`) don't publish dustbin state through their API.

 This shell script will watch a log file written by one of the original firmware processes for a special string that can